LifeWareGit/Getting-and-Cleaning-Data-Project/CodeBook.md

 - **subject_train.txt** For each observation of the 561 variables contained in the x_train.txt file, this file provides the integer id of the associated subject being observed.
 Each row of this file corresponds directly to the same row in the x_train.txt data file.

-The following three files are related in the same way as their corresponding "test" counterparts
+The following three files are related in the same way as their corresponding "train" counterparts
 - **y_test.txt**
 - **x_test.txt**
 - **subject_test.txt**